digitalbazaar/forge/README.md

   itself, and so on.
 - If using pre-built bundles from [Bower][] or similar be aware someone else ran the tools to create those files.
+- Use a secure transport channel such as [TLS][] to load scripts and consider using additional security mechanisms such as [Subresource Integrity][] script attributes.
 - Use "native" functionality where possible.
 This can be critical when dealing with performance and random number generation.
 Note that the JavaScript random number algorithms should perform well if given suitable entropy.
 - Understand possible attacks against cryptographic systems.
-For instance timing attacks may be possible due to the difficulty in implementing constant time algorithms in pure JavaScript.
+For instance side channel and timing attacks may be possible due to the difficulty in implementing constant time algorithms in pure JavaScript.
 - Certain features in this library are less susceptible to attacks depending on usage.
 This primarily includes features that deal with data format manipulation or those that are not involved in communication.